+The policy rule that was published in July 2017 requires banks to submit the initials of natural persons (article 2(2)(e)(1) and article 2(3)(b).
 Under the revised Markets in Financial Instruments Directive (MiFID II), banks record their customers' first names.
-The amendment to Article 2 of the Single Customer View Policy Rule allows banks to include a depositor's first names as stated in the identity document in the SCV file, in addition to or instead of the depositor's initials.
-An identity document is defined as a passport, an ID card or a driving licence.
+Banks have requested DNB to grant the possibility to submit in the SCV-file the first names as stated in the identity document, replacing or in addition to the initials of natural persons.
+Examples of an identity document are a passport, an ID card or a driving license.